jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 >  **Extra:** Open TODO microservice project in Molinio with this productManifest file: [link](https://github.com/jaystack/molinio-productdefinitions/tree/master/Todo)

 ### First steps
 As a first step, lets create a simple TODO applicattion that presents basic CRUD operations extended with filtering between tasks.
-Go to the „Start Page” and choose the „Select folder and Create project”.
+Go to the `Start Page` and choose the `Select folder and Create project`.
 Select a folder for your projects, then you can start the creating first template.
 For this we use React and Redux libraries.
-So let’s just pick „React Application (TS)” template.
+So let’s just pick `React Application (TS)` template.
 Fill the fields as it is seen below:

 ![enter image description here](http://image.prntscr.com/image/aeea8d5eed94448c8f982ea1f6b4c941.png)

-By clicking „Add Project” the template starts to form.
+By clicking `Add Project` the template starts to form.
 The process may take a few minutes, because of the npm intallion.
-After the project is form run it with the „Start” button and select „Watch” option in „Build” button.
+After the project is form run it with the `Start` button and select `Watch` option in `Build` button.
 This feature is going to automatize the build itself.
 If you click the Earth icon, the Counter application opens in your browser.
 Let’s open the Visual Studio Code with it’s icon and take a look at project just made.

 ![enter image description here](http://image.prntscr.com/image/5aeb12c669f94a4f966b5278e75e1d04.png)

 This is a well constructed project, in which work can be started.
-The base of the project is CorpJS (About CorpJS: http://molin.io/the-graceful-microservice-lifecycle/.)
-Delete these files in src folder: „./component/Counter.tsx, ./component/Counter.scss, ./reducers/counter.ts”.
-Firstly we need to make „actions” and „reducers”.
-Now place this code into „actionCreators.ts” file.
+The base of the project is CorpJS (About CorpJS: [link](http://molin.io/the-graceful-microservice-lifecycle/).)
+Delete these files in src folder: `./component/Counter.tsx`, `./component/Counter.scss`, `./reducers/counter.ts`.
+Firstly we need to make `actions` and `reducers`.
+Now place this code into `actionCreators.ts` file.

 ```javascript
 let nextTodoId = 0;